apache/submarine/dev-support/mini-submarine/README.md

 ## Run workbench server

 1. Setup mysql mariadb server
-> Because mysql and mariadb use the GPL license, you need to manually execute the script to install it.
+> Because mysql and mariadb use the GPL license, So there is no binary file containing mysql in the image, you need to manually execute the script to install it.

 ```
 /tmp/hadoop-config/setup-mysql.sh